Unitary perfect number: Properties

 There are no odd unitary perfect numbers.
 This follows since 2d*(n) divides the sum of the unitary divisors of an odd number n, where d*(n) is the number of distinct prime factors of n.
 One gets this because the sum of all the unitary divisors is a multiplicative function and one has that the sum of the unitary divisors of a prime power pa is pa + 1 which is even for all odd primes p.
 Therefore, an odd unitary perfect number must have only one distinct prime factor, and it is not hard to show that a power of prime cannot be a unitary perfect number, since there are not enough divisors.

 It is not known whether or not there are infinitely many unitary perfect numbers, or indeed whether there are any further examples beyond the five already known.
-A sixth such number would have at least nine odd prime factors.
+A sixth such number would have at least nine distinct odd prime factors.